 In this guide, WLA offers the collective knowledge and hands-on experience of over 30 land, livestock and resource managers constructively engaged in one of the greatest conservation challenges of our time: how to share and manage a wild, working landscape that sustains both people and wildlife.

 WLA is pleased to provide the electronic version of this guide at no charge.
-Download this special report instantly by completing the form below.
+Download this special report by clicking the button below.

 Speaking from Experience: Landowners & the Endangered Species Act

 A must-read for landowners, this informative guide on the Endangered Species Act provides essential information on the law itself, changes currently being proposed and perspectives from experienced landowners.

 Fontline Perspectives: Landowners Speak from Experience on Forestry

 The American West is home to some of our nation's most iconic forests.
 WLA staff interviewed landowners throughout the West to gain their perspective on these incredibly diverse ecosystems and their role in supporting local economies and providing critical water supplies, recreational opportunities and sanctuary for wildlife populations.

 Aspen Management on Private Lands

 The decline of aspen in Western forests over the past several decades has been a significant concern to scientists, foresters and land managers, including private landowners.

 Eye in the Sky: A Holistic Approach to Rangeland Monitoring